CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-emmae04/README.md

-Author: {FirstName LastName} [{UA Email}]
+Author: Emma Elliott
-Course: Grad 533 or Undergrad 433
+Course: Undergrad 433
-Date: [Month].
-[Day], 2025
+Date: 02/09/2025

-**PLEASE UPDATE THIS README TO INCLUDE:**
-* a text description of how to run your program,
-* document any idiosyncrasies, behaviors, or bugs of note that you want us to be aware of when grading, and
-* any other comments that you feel are relevant.

-Executing program:

-Description:
+* This program will allow the user to upload an image and rotate it
+* Additionally, it will resize the image so that it doesn't leave the bounding box
+* To run: open a local server and click "choose file".
+You can upload a file or use bunny.ppm to view the animation

-Included files (**PLEASE ADD/UPDATE THIS LIST**):
+Included files :
 * index.html    -- a sample html file with a canvas
-* a01.js        -- a sample javascript file for functionality with the image uploading, and a method to parse PPM images
+* a01.js        -- a sample javascript file for functionality with the image uploading, a method to parse PPM images, and a method to roate the image that had been updated
 * MathUtilities.js		-- some math functions that you can use and extend yourself.
 It contains matrix manipulations
 * bunny.ppm     -- a test image